Management of Pollutant Release and Transfer Register (PRTR) Substances

 Polychlorinated biphenyls (PCBs), a group of man-made compounds, were previously used as insulating oil in transformers, but their use was banned in the 1970s, after their toxicity became apparent.

 In Japan, equipment that has been confirmed to contain PCBs is being appropriately stored in compliance with standards set by law.
 Currently, disposal is being carried out systematically, based on the capacity of the nation's five government-run PCB disposal plants.
-Seventeen transformers collected from the Nichirei Group in FY2016 have been disposed of at a one of the government plants.

 Use and management of CFCs